dapr/docs-zh/content/zh-hans/operations/components/setup-bindings/supported-bindings/kubernetes-binding.md

 ### Role

 One of the rules need to be of the form as below to give permissions to `get, watch` and `list` `events`.
 API Groups can be as restrictive as needed.
+API Groups can be as restrictive as needed.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1